Anthony Knockaert: Leicester City

 On 1 August 2012, Knockaert moved to Leicester City on a three-year contract.
-The transfer fee was undisclosed before the transfer fee was revealed as £2.5 million.
+The transfer fee was initially undisclosed, but was later revealed as £2.5 million.

 Knockaert made his Leicester City debut on 18 August 2012, where he came on as a substitute for Lloyd Dyer in the second half, in a 2–0 win over Peterborough United. he then scored his first goal for Leicester with a free-kick against Burton Albion in the League Cup on 28 August 2012.
 His first league goals came in a 2–0 win at Huddersfield Town on 2 October 2012.
 The first was a 35-yard shot into the top corner, while the second saw him flick the ball in from behind with his left heel, after a cross from left-back Paul Konchesky.
 By the end 2012, he scored two more goals against Ipswich Town and Barnsley.
 On 1 January 2013, he scored another two league goals for the club in the reverse fixture against Huddersfield Town with Leicester City winning 6–1 and then scored another by the end of January, with a 2–1 win over Wolverhampton Wanderers.
 On 4 May 2013, he scored the winning goal in a 3–2 victory over Nottingham Forest at the City Ground that got Leicester City into a playoff place.
 Following his performance against Forest, which also contained an assist for Andy King's 50th Leicester goal, Knockaert was named in the Championship Team of the Week, alongside King.
-However, in the 2013 Playoff semi-final second leg, with the aggregate scores level he won a penalty for Leicester City deep into stoppage time.
-He opted to take the penalty himself but it was saved by Watford goalkeeper Manuel Almunia who also saved the follow-up.
+However, in the 2013 Playoff semi-final second leg, with the aggregate scores level he dived to win a penalty for Leicester City deep into stoppage time.
+He opted to take the penalty himself but it was saved by Watford goalkeeper Manuel Almunia who also saved the follow-up, leading to the famous goal by Troy Deeney that sent Watford to Wembley.
 Despite this, he went on to win both Young Player of the Year and Goal of the Season against Huddersfield Town and finished his first season making 47 appearances and scoring nine times in all competitions.